asuka431/baricoin-24.0/doc/build-openbsd.md

 **Updated for OpenBSD [7.1](https://www.openbsd.org/71.html)**

-This guide describes how to build fujicoind, command-line utilities, and GUI on OpenBSD.
+This guide describes how to build baricoind, command-line utilities, and GUI on OpenBSD.

 ## Preparation